A first-time Brandon Sanderson reader reviews Mistborn: The Final Empire

 The Final Empire is a brisk, pleasant read that wants to remain accessible and not upset people, which seems a little odd for a book that builds to a massive slave revolt.
 The setting most resembles Renaissance-era Europe, but the dialogue is up-to-the-minute quip-speak that recalls the work of Joss Whedon. ("Uh, Spook," Vin says at one point to a character with a heavy accent, "Could you try to speak...normal?")
 Kelsier's orations about the value of friendship struck me as a bit simple for the room.
 And of course, readers can rest assured that no one is having sex.
 The book is unfailingly chaste.

 The Final Empire is firmly rooted in the American tradition of storytelling that's happy to pile on extreme violence — buckets of blood are spilled, the Inquisitors brutally torture people, at one point Sanderson describes the results of a genital mutilation, etc. — but deeply squeamish about anything sexual or sensual between characters.
 That gives the book a superficial quality, because it has pretensions of engaging honestly with the deep dark heart of humanity, yet it all but excludes mention of some of our most basic drives.
-It presents us with a version of darkness and grimness most palatable to teenaged boys nervous about talking to the girl in class they like.
+It presents us with a version of darkness and grimness most palatable to teenaged boys nervous to talk to the girl in class they like.

 And there's definitely a place for that kind of story.
 The Final Empire speaks to the awkward teenage boy in all of us.
 Still, I think there's a tension between the book's grimdark pretensions and its timidity to engage with the full range of human experience.
 It's not A Song of Ice and Fire, which attempts to conjure a realistic vision of a fantasy world in all its horror and banality.
 Nor is it J.R.R.
 Tolkien's The Lord of the Rings, which tries to operate on the level of pure myth.
 The Final Empire is in a tricky middle ground.
 The end result feels a little more ordinary, a little less special, than either of those other attempts at high fantasy.

 Of course, Mistborn doesn't have to be Lord of the Rings or Game of Thrones to be good.
-It's good just the way it is: a page-turning fantasy adventure with light philosophy, light comedy, and book-ending battles where characters fly through the air like they're in Dragon Ball Z. I'm already looking forward to diving into the next book.
+It's good just the way it is: a page-turning fantasy adventure with light philosophy, light comedy, and book-ending battles where characters fly through the air like they're in Dragon Ball Z. I'm already looking forward to the next book.

 To stay up to date on everything fantasy, science fiction, and WiC, follow our all-encompassing Facebook page and sign up for our exclusive newsletter.